ctm/Bataan-Memorial-Death-March/README.md

 my ice hat or have breakfast.
 I also didn't have any water in my pack, so when I was out of water from my handhelds, I was out.

+On June 6th, I had the same plan (13.1 miles, 40#, 130bpm) and I got 12.52 miles in by 2:30.
+My pack was slightly light, because I had put it together the day before (or maybe even two days before) and some of the weight was water in a 100 oz. bladder that leaked a little.
+I also used 20 oz. of the water so that instead of consuming 2 handhelds with 300 calories each, I consumed 3.
+That gave me more oomph at the end, although it also meant that I was running with 20 oz. less in my pack at the end.

+One other thing I did differently this week was I drank a pint of water with 3 tablespoons of chia seeds (180 calories) mixed in (ten minutes before I drank it) shortly after I got up.
+I think that the added 180 calories before my workout and the added 300 calories during my workout helped keep my pace up at the end.

-I think the way I'll do Wednesdays for the next few weeks is to have some sort of breakfast as soon as I get up and to have additional water in my pack (and some dry Tailwind to mix in), and otherwise do the same that I did on May 30th.
-I expect to be able to finish 13.1 miles in less than 2:30, even as the temperature continues to rise.
+I think the way I'll do Wednesdays for the next few weeks is what I did on June 6th.
+Within a few weeks, I expect to be able to finish 13.1 miles in less than 2:30, even as the temperature continues to rise.
 I don't anticipate using my ice hat, because I'd like my body to get used to the heat, since that's one of the things that hits me hard @ BMDM.

 ### Completed